 Several tools have been developed to determine a patient’s 10-year risk of an ASCVD event.
 These calculators should be used to establish appropriate treatment.

-The American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) guidelines recommend using at least one of the following four risk calculators for dyslipidemia screening:
+The American Association of Clinical Endocrinologists (AACE) and American College of Endocrinology (ACE) guidelines recommend using at least one of the following risk calculators for dyslipidemia screening, all of which include total cholesterol, HDL-C, and systolic blood pressure:

 - The Framingham Risk Score (Adult Treatment Panel III [ATP-III]) is an algorithm to help predict risk specifically for coronary heart disease (CHD), specifically, in a White population and tends to be more accurate for women.

-- The Multi-Ethnic Study of Atherosclerosis (MESA) is a study of risk factors that predicts progression to clinically overt CVD or progression of subclinical disease; it is more appropriate for patients 45-85 years of age and of select racial/ethnic groups.
+- The Multi-Ethnic Study of Atherosclerosis (MESA) is a study of risk factors that predicts progression to clinically overt cardiovascular disease (CVD) or progression of subclinical disease; it is more appropriate for patients 45-85 years old and of select racial/ethnic groups.

 - The Reynolds Risk Score is a risk calculator that includes hsCRP results and family history of premature ASCVD, in addition to other factors.